-To obtain regulatory approval of an orphan drug under the E.U. regulatory system, we are mandated to submit a marketing authorization application ("MAA") to be assessed in the centralized procedure.
+To obtain regulatory approval of an orphan drug under the E.U. regulatory system, we are mandated to submit a MAA to be assessed in the centralized procedure.
 The centralized procedure, which came into operation in 1995, allows applicants to obtain a marketing authorization that is valid throughout the E.U.
 It is compulsory for medicinal products manufactured using biotechnological processes, for orphan medicinal products and for human products containing a new active substance which was not authorized in the community before 20 May 2004 (date of entry into force of Regulation (EC) No 726/2004) and which are intended for the treatment of AIDS, cancer, neurodegenerative disorder or diabetes.
 The centralized procedure is optional for any other products containing new active substances not authorized in the community before 20 May 2004 or for products which constitute a significant therapeutic, scientific or technical innovation or for which a community authorization is in the interests of patients at community level.
-When a company wishes to place on the market a medicinal product that is eligible for the centralized procedure, it sends an application directly to the European Medicines Agency ("EMA"), to be assessed by the Committee for Medicinal Products for Human Use ("CHMP").
+When a company wishes to place on the market a medicinal product that is eligible for the centralized procedure, it sends an application directly to the EMA, to be assessed by the CHMP.
 The procedure results in a commission decision, which is valid in all E.U. member states.
 Centrally-authorized products may be marketed in all member states.
 Under the centralized procedure, full copies of the MAA are sent to a rapporteur and a co-rapporteur designated by the competent EMA scientific committee.
 They coordinate the EMA's scientific assessment of the medicinal product and prepare draft reports.
 Once the draft reports are prepared (other experts might be called upon for this purpose), they are sent to the CHMP, whose comments or objections are communicated to the applicant.
-The rapporteur is therefore the privileged interlocutor of the applicant and continues to play this role, even af
+The rapporteur is therefore the privileged interlocutor of the applicant and continues to play this role, even after the MAA has been granted approval.

 The rapporteur and co-rapporteur then assess the applicant's replies, submit them for discussion to the CHMP and, taking into account the conclusions of this debate, prepare a final assessment report.
 Once the evaluation is completed, the CHMP gives a favorable or unfavorable opinion as to whether to grant the authorization.
 When the opinion is favorable, it shall include the draft summary of the product's characteristics, the package leaflet and the texts proposed for the various packaging materials.
 The time limit for the evaluation procedure is 210 days.
-The EMA then has fifteen days to forward its opinion at assessment report, together with annexes containing: the SmPC ("Annex 1"); the particulars of the MAH responsible for batch release, the particulars of the manufacturer of the active substance and the conditions of the marketing authorization ("Annex 2"); and the labelling and the package leaflet ("Annex 3").
+The EMA then has fifteen days to forward its opinion to the commission.
+This is the start of the second phase of the procedure: the decision-making process.
+The Agency sends to the commission its opinion and assessment report, together with annexes containing: the SmPC ("Annex 1"); the particulars of the MAH responsible for batch release, the particulars of the manufacturer of the active substance and the conditions of the marketing authorization ("Annex 2"); and the labelling and the package leaflet ("Annex 3").
 The annexes are translated into the 22 other official languages of the E.U.
 During the decision-making process, the commission services verify that the marketing authorization complies with Union law.
 The commission has fifteen days to prepare a draft decision.
-The medicinal product is assigned a community registration number, which will be placed on its packaging if the marketing authorization is granted.
-During this period, various commission directorates-general are consulted on the draft marketing authorization.
+The medicinal product is assigned a community registration number, which will be placed on its packaging if the marketing authorization decision.
+During this period, various commission directorates-general are consulted on the draft marketing authorization decision.